 The Information Assurance (IA) discipline offers exciting opportunities to defend our nation's information systems and warfighters.
 The three-year IACDP will provide training and work experience through one of the three different career paths within the IA Mission – Technical, Analytical, and Practitioner areas.
 Specialized training, focused rotational tours and mission expertise will propel participants into an IA professional career ready to meet the nation's IA needs.

-Individuals interested in the IACDP should apply to the Computer Network Analyst job ad.
+Individuals interested in the IACDP should apply to job ads for Computer Network Analyst – Entry to Experienced Level or Information System Security Professional – Entry to Experienced Level.

 In the ITDP, participants work full-time with world-class technical leaders on rotational operational assignments and lab/classroom training.
 Participants will gain a depth of knowledge in a breadth of disciplines, including system/security engineering, software engineering, software program management, system architecture and database design.